TEXT-Fitch:No rtg impact on VCL Master S.A. Compartment 1 from increase of existing nts

 (The following statement was released by the rating agency)

-March 26 - Fitch Ratings says that VCL Master S.A.’s Compartment 1 notes’ ratings will not be affected by the increase in the amounts of the existing series of notes to a total of EUR1.42bn.
-Fitch noted that the series amounts will be increased effective 26 March 2012.
+Feb 27 - Fitch Ratings says that VCL Master S.A.’s Compartment 1 notes’ ratings will not be affected by the increase in the amounts of the existing series of notes to a total of EUR1.29bn.
+Fitch noted that the series amounts will be increased effective 27 February 2012.
 The volumes of the newly issued notes are as follows:

 Following the top-up, the total amounts of the series are still below the maximum issuance amounts of the series established in the programme (see ‘Fitch Affirms VCL Master S.A.’s Compartment 1 Notes at ‘AAAsf’; Outlook Stable’, dated 25 November 2011, available on www.fitchratings.com).